chloeli-15/jailbreaking_interp/README.md

 More interestingly, there's a weak signal at the "." position (-6) in layers 12-13.
 This is corroborated by cumulative attention patching results, where patching at "." almost fully restores refusal from layer 12 onward.
 Layers 12-13 are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
 This is surprising - it suggests that certain essential information for refusal is being stored here temporarily, potentially retrieved from the <obj> position then moved to the -1 position.

-The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of ".".
-One can imagine that the same information-moving circuit is being used, storing information temporarily at a flexible intermediate position.
+The existence of an intermediate signal between `<obj>` and -1 position replicates the results from [Arditi & Obeso](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat), except their "information shelling point" was `"["` (the start of LLaMA's assistant tag `[/INST]`) instead of `"."`.
+One can imagine that the same information-moving circuit is being used, which can temporarily store information at a flexible intermediate position.
 What might this information be?

 **Patching harmless &rarr; harmful**

 Patching in the harmful-to-harmless direction and the harmless-to-harmful direction **do not produce symmetrical results**.
 The signal at `<obj>` is much weaker in the harmless-to-harmful direction.
 This would suggest that ...??
 The intermediate signal is almost nonexistent.

+TODO: CHECK PATCHING FOR REST OF THE SENTENCE TOKENS

 **Patching suffix &rarr; harmful**

 There are two key observations.
 First, the only strong signal is at the -1 position, ...suggesting?
 Second, the effects of patching suffix activation at -1 pos on refusal start in very early layers, already present in layer 2, then reach a maximum around layer 15.
 In contrast, patching harmless activations only has an effect from layer ~15 onwards.

 ### Generate with patching